podium-lib/podium-lib.github.io/docs/api/incoming.md

 [@podium/podlet](api/podlet.md).

-The `HttpIncoming` class is located in the [@podium/utils](https://github.com/podium-lib/utils/blob/master/lib/http-incoming.js) module and when writing a HTTP servers without using the supported HTTP framework plugins, it will be necessary to instantiate an instance of this object and pass it between the different parts of Podium.
+The `HttpIncoming` class is located in the [@podium/utils](https://github.com/podium-lib/utils/blob/master/lib/http-incoming.js) module and when writing an HTTP server without using the supported HTTP framework plugins, it will be necessary to instantiate an instance of this object and pass it between the different parts of Podium.